Plaxton: 1960s and 1970s

 The Panorama Elite III was the last in the Elite series.
-Improvements continued to the basic Elite design; this included rear lighting, rear emergency door and subtle changes to the front grill.
+Improvements continued to the basic Elite design; this included rear lighting, rear emergency door and subtle changes to the front grille.
 The rear emergency door was brought about by changes in legislation and did improve the offside appearance of the Elite, however some early Mark IIIs were completed with front emergency doors.
 The rear lights abandoned the soup plates in favour of tall lozenge shaped lights and the name badges were re-located from between the side bright metal strips at the back to the front just behind the front door.

 All three marks of the Elite range were available with bus grant specification front doors and interiors, although this option was late for Panorama Elite and only a few built.
 It was however a very popular option for the Mark II and Mark III.
 To complement this destination blinds were also available in both the front grille and on the roof or front dome for front radiator chassis.
 This became known as "the Bristol Dome" due to the popularity of orders from the National Bus Company for coaches on Bristol RELH and REMH chassis.

 The major competitor for the Panorama Elite III was the Duple Dominant launched at the 1972 Commercial Motor Show in London.
 The Duple was of all steel design and built at Duple's Blackpool factory.
 The Dominant had many of the design cues of the Panorama Elite and that could be because the managing director at that time was an ex Plaxton employee.
 The Dominant sold well but never caught up with the Elite.
 The mere fact that at the 1972 Commercial Motor Show only one Dominant was available due to a long strike at the Blackpool factory couldn't have helped much.
 The launch of the Dominant was at Lake Garda in Italy and was Duple's most important launch for years.

 By the time the final version of the Panorama Elite III was built around 6,000 of the Elite series bodies had been produced.

 Development of a new coach range to supersede the Panorama Elite commenced in 1974 and was to be called Panorama Supreme, however the Panorama part was dropped in favour of simple Supreme.
 This series of bodies was to have a long development process as both the factory and work force wasn't equipped for all-steel production at this stage.